 While most Muslims over the age of 14 will fast, if you are pregnant or breastfeeding you are not expected to, although you can if you wish.

 NCT Breastfeeding Counsellor Aishah Safdar says: “In Islam, health always comes first.
-If for any reason it is more harmful to fast then you are exempt, this also applies to those travelling.
+If for any reason it is more harmful to fast then you are exempt.

 “Whilst many Muslims of all ages choose to fast there is no compulsion and in the case of women who are pregnant and/or breastfeeding it is important they ensure that both their own health and wellbeing of their baby is not compromised in any way.